When Is “One Hour Teeth Whitening” the Best Method for Phoenix Smiles?

 The enamel on your teeth looks pearly and feels smooth.
 However, the surface contains thousands of microscopic tubules that reach through enamel to the dentin layer underneath.
 Beverages like tea, coffee, cola and red wine contain tiny specks of pigmentation, as do berries and other dark colored foods.
 Those pigments work their way into the tubules, stubbornly resisting the abrasion of toothpaste and toothbrush at the surface.
 Acidic foods like apples and potatoes generate chemical reactions that leave stains behind.
 Some medications (antibiotics like tetracycline or doxycycline, antihistamines, high blood pressure medications, and antipsychotic drugs) may leave deep internal stains.
 These situations all respond well to the bleaching effect of in-office treatment.

 Tobacco (cigarettes or smokeless) leaves both surface and deep stains, as well as endangering your oral health and overall wellness.
-Please don’t use tobacco, but if you do, Dr. Koppikar recommends a combination approach to remove discoloration.
+Please don’t use tobacco, but if you do, Dr. Justin Frost recommends a combination approach to remove discoloration.

-To maintain that gorgeous grin, Dr. Koppikar may also recommend custom fit take home trays.
+To maintain that gorgeous grin, Dr. Justin Frost may also recommend custom fit take home trays.
 You fill them with gel and wear the trays for an hour or so periodically, to keep teeth white.

 The important fact to remember is that no one whitening method is best for every type of stain, patient, or situation.
 Call Biltmore Dental Center today at (602) 704-0659 to get professional teeth whitening advice.